Equivariant cohomology of even-dimensional complex quadrics from a combinatorial point of view: Abstract

 \section{Abstract}

-The purpose of this paper is to determine the ring structure of the torus equivariant cohomology of the complex quadrics $Q_{2n}$ by computing the graph equivariant cohomology of their corresponding GKM graphs.
-We show that the graph equivariant cohomology of $Q_{2n}$ is generated by two types of subgraphs in the GKM graph, namely $M_{v}$ and $\Delta_{K}$, which are subject to four different types of relations.
+The purpose of this paper is to determine the ring structure of the graph equivariant cohomology of the GKM graph induced from the complex quadrics $Q_{2n}$.
+We show that the graph equivariant cohomology is generated by two types of subgraphs in the GKM graph, namely $M_{v}$ and $\Delta_{K}$, which are subject to four different types of relations.
 By utilizing this ring structure, we establish the multiplicative relation for the generators $\Delta_{K}$ of degree $2n$ and provide an alternative computation of the ordinary cohomology ring of $Q_{2n}$, as previously computed by H.~Lai.
+Additionally, we provide a combinatorial explanation for why the square of the half-degree generator $x\in H^{2n}(Q_{2n})$ vanishes when $n$ is odd and is non-vanishing when $n$ is even.